qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/prerequisites/dataset-selection.md

 ### Manageable in size

-While we will be using cloud processing tools, we're not going to explore techniques for working with "big data" in this workshop.
+While we will be using cloud processing tools, we are not going to explore techniques for working with "big data" in this workshop.

 ## Having trouble choosing?